-Correction: Cop cars just use the child lock on the side of the door, controlled by the driver, nothing special.
-Since he's not a suspect or prisoner, the officer could easily take the child lock off for him, thus no need to be let out.
+Correction: Police cars just use the child lock on the side of the door, controlled by the driver - nothing special.
+Since Bobby's neither a suspect nor a prisoner, the officer could've easily taken the child lock off for him, thus no need to be let out.

 Corrected entry: When Jim Carrey races Mary up the stairs at the hotel, he falls down on the stairs.
 He attempts to grab her by the ankle to stop her.
 He misses grabbing her ankle (by mistake)but she falls down anyway.

 Correction: If you watch closely (you may even have to slow-frame it), you can see that when he first lunges for her leg, he bumps her foot with his hand, and then keeps repeatedly bumping her leg with his hand, hindering her on her run up the stairs and causing her to stumble.
 Finally, he grabs her leg, causing her to stop completely and really fall.

 Correction: The gear shift move Lloyd does is not reverse - it is forward.
 You can also verify this when Lloyd pulls up in front of Mary's house at the beginning and sees her for the first time - right before Lloyd says "Suck me sideways" he pushes the gear shift up before turning off the ignition.

 Corrected entry: The goons' plan to infiltrate Harry and Lloyd in the van doesn't make sense.
 When Mental learns that the duo thinks that he's the Gas Man, he comes to the conclusion that they have been followed (by Harry and Lloyd) "for weeks."
 But then, he decides to confront them face-to-face, which makes no sense but to move the story along.